 It all started when the 24-year-old Sonal was shooting a film for a corporate.
 She came across a pregnant woman who had six daughters and was expecting her seventh child.
 The young lady was sitting with one of her daughters when Sonal approached her with an apple.
 Seeing this, the mother told her that the little girl would not be able to recognize it as a fruit, simply because she had never seen one.
 As the conversation continued, Sonal heard this woman utter words that would change the trajectory of her own life.

 The woman was living in poverty and obviously struggling to take care of her children.
 In a very matter-of-fact manner, she told Sonal, that if she had a daughter again she was quite prepared to strangle the child.
-So unfortunate was their condition that she was already planning on sending one of her daughters, 8-year-old Julie, to a brothel to bring in money that would in turn feed the rest of the family.
+So unfortunate was their condition that she was already planning on sending one of her daughters to a brothel to bring in money that would in turn feed the rest of the family.
 Sonal says she froze on hearing these words.
-It took her just about an hour to make up her mind that she wanted to change the life of girls like Julie.
+It took her just about an hour to make up her mind that she wanted to change the life of girls like these.
 And within three weeks, Protsahan started as a one room creative arts and design school in a dark slum in Delhi.

 Protsahan aims at empowering every at-risk adolescent girl with creative education and entrepreneurial skills training so that she can break the extreme cycle of poverty and abuse.
 And this NGO does so with the help of the ‘5-pillars of creativity model,‘ which includes design, art, digital stories, photography, technology and cinema.